Harry Crerar: Service in Italy

 The Canadian government intended that the 1st Canadian Division would return to the UK afterwards, but in the event it remained in the Mediterranean and participated throughout most of the Italian campaign.
-King then pressed for a second Canadian division to be sent to Italy, along with a corps headquarters.
+The prime minister, King, pressed for a second Canadian division to be sent to Italy, along with a corps headquarters.
 Brooke and McNaughton agreed that this should be the 5th Canadian (Armoured) Division, as sending a second infantry division would leave an unbalanced force of two armoured and one infantry division in the UK.
 In vain, Montgomery protested that he did not need another corps headquarters, nor an armoured division; the terrain in Italy was not suitable for the employment of armour.
-He suggested that Crerar gain experience commanding the 1st Canadian Division, a development Crerar would have welcomed, but was not to be.
+He suggested Crerar gain experience commanding the 1st Canadian Division, a development Crerar would have welcomed, but was not to be.
 Simonds fell ill with jaundice in September 1943, and was replaced by Christopher Vokes.
 When he recovered, McNaughton gave him command of the 5th Canadian (Armoured) Division.

-Simonds mistakenly blamed Crerar for this transfer, but it was because McNaughton and Montgomery thought would be good preparation for elevation to command of a corps.
+Simonds mistakenly blamed Crerar for this transfer, but it was because McNaughton and Montgomery thought this would be good preparation for elevation to command of a corps.
 Crerar and Simonds came into conflict over Simonds's sacking of his divisional artillery commander, Brigadier R. O. G. Morton.
-Crerar was concerned that the strain of the fighting in Sicily and Italy was telling on Simonds, and he sought a psychiatric assessment.
-Crerar cautioned Simonds that he was approaching a level of command where balance was as important as brilliance, and that the firing of brigadiers was a matter of concern for the Canadian government.
+Crerar was concerned the strain of the fighting in Sicily and Italy was telling on Simonds, and he sought a psychiatric assessment.
+Crerar cautioned Simonds he was approaching a level of command where balance was as important as brilliance, and that the firing of brigadiers was a matter of concern for the Canadian government.
 Simonds offered to resign if Crerar had lost confidence in him, but he had not; on 6 January 1944 Crerar recommended Simonds for command of II Canadian Corps in the UK.
 Crerar's I Canadian Corps became operational in Italy, replacing the British V Corps in the line on 1 February 1944, but no major operations were conducted before Crerar was recalled to the UK on 3 March.
 On Crerar's recommendation, he was succeeded by "Tommy" Burns as GOC of I Canadian Corps.

-Although Crerar had not seen as much action in Italy as he had liked, he had seen enough to write to his sister on 9 February 1944 that, "The weather has been pretty frightful at times", and that, "The fighting has been tough also.
-The early sensational advances have given place to battle conditions which are so reminiscent of the last war that, to me, they are far from funny."